minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/20 Wordgames.md

 * The player arranges the hand into as many words as they want out of the letters, but using each letter at most once.

-* Some letters may remain unused (these won’t be scored).
+* Some letters may remain unused (these won't be scored).

 ## Scoring